matloff/fastStat/README.md

 f<sub>X</sub>(2.0) &approx; 0.1360294 / 0.5 = 0.2720588

+So, it makes sense that our histogram, viewed as a density estimate, used that 37 **counts** value.
+The rest, i.e. dividing by the total number of data points 272 times the interval width 0.5, just enter in to make the total area 1.0, which a density must have.
+As we saw above, we can request this latter property via the **probability** argument:

+**It's only approximate!**

 Note carefully that the symbol &approx; above stems from two
 considerations:

 * We are approximating a tangent by a secant.

 * We are using an estimate of F<sub>X</sub> from our sample data, not the population.

-So, it makes sense that our histogram, viewed as a density estimate, used that 37 **counts** value.
-The rest, i.e. dividing by the total number of data points 272 times the interval width 0.5, just enter in to make the total area 1.0, which a density must have.
-We can request this latter property via the **probability** argument (graph not shown):
+We return to this point shortly.

 ``` r
 > hist(erps,probability=TRUE)